 Slack responds to IBM partnership report; says not updating forecast

-Feb 10 (Reuters) - Slack Technologies Inc WORK.N said it was not updating its forecasts for the fourth quarter and fiscal year ending in January, responding to a report of a major licensing deal with International Business Machines Corp IBM.N for its workplace messaging app.
+Feb 10 (Reuters) - Slack Technologies Inc WORK.N said it was not updating its forecasts for the fourth quarter and fiscal year ending in January, responding to a report of an expanded partnership with International Business Machines Corp IBM.N for its workplace messaging app.

-Business Insider reported earlier in the day that IBM would deploy the workplace chat app to every single one of its 350,000 employees.
+Business Insider reported earlier in the day that IBM would deploy the app to every single one of its 350,000 employees, making it the largest single customer for Slack, which has had a partnership with IBM since at least 2016.

-Slack did not explicitly confirm or deny that it had reached a new deal but said in a regulatory filing that IBM IBM.N had been and continued to be its largest customer.
+"IBM has been Slack's largest customer for several years and has expanded its usage of Slack over that time," the company said in a regulatory filing, undercutting the idea that it had reached a major deal with IBM.

-Shares of Slack, which soared 15% on the report, fell 6% in trading after the bell.
+Shares of Slack, which soared 15% on the report, fell by over 7% in trading after the bell.

 ((Ayanti.Bera@thomsonreuters.com; within U.S.+1 646 223 8780, outside U.S. +91 80 6749 3401;))